 In Canada, the rate of people becoming radicalized to violence is relatively low compared to other countries, but even one violent act can result in tragic consequences for victims and inspire fear, hatred, and further violence.

 The Canada Centre supports efforts designed at the local level, while informed by the best available evidence.
 This approach aims to prevent radicalization to violence in ways that are tailored to the needs and strengths of communities.

 Community Resilience Fund

 The Canada Centre provides funding to organizations that work to counter radicalization to violence in Canada through the Community Resilience Fund.
-Projects under the Community Resilience Fund will improve Canada’s ability to address radicalization at the local level by supporting intervention research and programming, information sharing, and outreach activities.
+Projects under the Community Resilience Fund will improve Canada's ability to address radicalization to violence at the local level by supporting intervention research and programming, information sharing, and outreach activities.

 The Canada Centre conducts, coordinates, and funds research in Canada and with leading international experts.
 Our focus is on action-oriented research that is practical and can be used by people working on the frontlines in Canada.